ossf/package-manager-best-practices/review/npm.md

        the dependencies defined in your project via the `package.json` file, prior to being installed at build-time in your CI or otherwise automated environment.

-1. In non-privileged environments, maintainers may **ignore** the lockfile.
-This is particularly useful in situations where they want to exercise a wide range of dependency versions, to discover / fix problems before their users do.
-This is useful for maintainers of libraries and standalone CLI projects without shrinkwrap.json.
-The reasoning is that many downstream users will use `npm install` to install a dependency, so using floating versions in (non-privileged) tests is beneficial.
+1. In **non-privileged environments**, maintainers may **ignore** the lockfile.
+This is particularly useful in situations where they want to exercise a wide range of dependency versions in order to discover / fix problems before their users do.
+This is useful for maintainers of libraries and standalone CLI projects without a shrinkwrap.json.
+The reasoning is that many downstream users will use `npm install` to install a dependency, so using floating versions in (non-privileged) tests can be beneficial.

-   1. If you run CI via GitHub Actions, a non-privileged environment is a workflow with access to **no** GitHub secrets and with its permissions defined as `read-all`.
+   1. If you run CI via GitHub Actions, a non-privileged environment is a workflow **without** access to GitHub secrets and with its permissions defined as `permissions: read-all` at the top of the workflow.

-   1. You may ignore the lockfile by running `npm install --no-package-lock` in your pre-submit tests.
+   1. In a **non-privileged environment**, you may ignore the lockfile by running `npm install --no-package-lock`.
    If you are not certain whether the environment you are running is privileged or not, reach out to your security team.

 ### Maintenance